List of Danger Mouse home video releases

-This is a list of home video releases of the 1981 television series Danger Mouse and its 2015 reboot.
+The list of Danger Mouse home video releases is a list of home video releases of the 1981 television series Danger Mouse and its 2015 reboot.

 United Kingdom

 1981 series

 FremantleMedia released six Region 0 DVDs in 2001 through 2003, featuring 6-8 random episodes in each set.
 In September 2006, Fremantle Media released a further six DVDs, making all episodes available on DVD, and a 25th Anniversary 12-Disc DVD box set.
 Although the box set received mostly positive reviews, some cited the lack of chronological order of the episodes as a disappointment.
 A 10-disc "30th Anniversary Edition" box set was released on 26 September 2011, with the episodes in original UK broadcast order.
-All UK box sets contain all 161 episodes, but where some stories originally aired in five-minute segments, these have been edited together to make a total of 89 episodes.
-This means much of David Jason's 'cliffhanger' narration is not present on the UK DVDs.
+All UK box sets contain all 161 episodes, but where some stories originally aired in five-minute segments, they have been edited together to make a total of 89 episodes.
+It means much of David Jason's 'cliffhanger' narration is not present on the UK DVDs.